Competitive & Benchmark UX Evaluation

 Competitive and benchmark evaluations are a type of task-based usability test with an emphasis on metrics (summative evaluation).
 A benchmark quantifies how usable the experience is using a combination of task-based and study-based metrics that describe both what users do and what they think about the experience.

 Having a benchmark before changes are made allows design teams to understand how future changes improved (if at all) the experience.
 Adding competitors to a benchmark study provides additional context to the metrics.
-Most benchmarks and competitive studies are conducted using an unmoderated testing approach.
+Most benchmarks and competitive studies are conducted using an unmoderated testing services.

 Benchmark studies are most effective when conducted at regular intervals (e.g. annually) or after key milestones, such as after major changes to the interface.